Bruno Schulz: Biography

 Schulz was discouraged by influential colleagues from publishing his first short stories.
 However, his aspirations were refreshed when several letters that he wrote to a friend, Debora Vogel, in which he gave highly original accounts of his solitary life and the details of the lives of his family and fellow citizens, were brought to the attention of the novelist Zofia Nałkowska.
 She encouraged Schulz to have them published as short fiction.
 They were published as The Cinnamon Shops (Sklepy Cynamonowe) in 1934.
 In English-speaking countries, it is most often referred to as The Street of Crocodiles, a title derived from one of its chapters.
 The Cinnamon Shops was followed three years later by Sanatorium Under the Sign of the Hourglass, (Sanatorium Pod Klepsydrą).
 The original publications were illustrated by Schulz; in later editions of his works, however, these illustrations were often left out or poorly reproduced.
-In 1936 he helped his fiancée, Józefina Szelińska, translate Franz Kafka's The Trial into Polish.
+In 1936, he helped his fiancée, Józefina Szelińska, translate Franz Kafka's The Trial into Polish.
 In 1938, he was awarded the Polish Academy of Literature's prestigious Golden Laurel award.

 In 1939, after the Nazi and Soviet invasion of Poland in World War II, Drohobych was occupied by the Soviet Union.
 At the time, Schulz was known to have been working on a novel called The Messiah, but no trace of the manuscript survived his death.
 When the Germans launched their Operation Barbarossa against the Soviets in 1941, they forced Schulz into the newly formed Drohobycz Ghetto along with thousands of other dispossessed Jews, most of whom perished at the Belzec extermination camp before the end of 1942.
 A Nazi Gestapo officer, Felix Landau, however, admired Schulz's artwork and extended him protection in exchange for painting a mural in his Drohobych residence.
 Shortly after completing the work in 1942, Schulz was walking home through the "Aryan quarter" with a loaf of bread, when another Gestapo officer, Karl Günther, shot him with a small pistol, killing him.
 This murder was in revenge for Landau's having murdered Günther's own "personal Jew," a dentist named Löw.
 Subsequently, Schulz's mural was painted over and forgotten – only to be rediscovered in 2001.

 Writings

-Schulz's body of written work is small; The Street of Crocodiles, Sanatorium Under the Sign of the Hourglass and a few other compositions that the author did not add to the first edition of his short story collection.
+Schulz's body of written work is small: The Street of Crocodiles, Sanatorium Under the Sign of the Hourglass and a few other compositions that the author did not add to the first edition of his short story collection.
 A collection of Schulz's letters was published in Polish in 1975, entitled The Book of Letters, as well as a number of critical essays that Schulz wrote for various newspapers.
 Several of Schulz's works have been lost, including short stories from the early 1940s that the author had sent to be published in magazines, and his final, unfinished novel, The Messiah.

+From May 2024, the only surviving literary manuscript by Bruno Schulz (short story Second Autumn (Polish: Druga jesień) is presented at a permanent exhibition in the Palace of the Commonwealth in Warsaw.